OnyekaEkesi/Movie_Review_Sentiment_Prediction/README.md

 ## Results and Possible Improvements

 **5 Models were compared in this project, the accuracy was used to determine the model of best pick.
-Explore the  notebook to discover more steps taken in the data preprocessing and modeling.
+Explore the  notebook to discover more steps taken in the data preprocessing and modeling.<br>
 This project can be possibly improved through hyperparamter tuning and exploration of other models, LLM, neural networks etc. You are welcomed to try as much as possible to improve Acccuracy.

 ## Deployment